Rural Hospitals Teeter On Financial Cliff As COVID-19 Medicare Loans Come Due

 "It was a desperate time," says Currans, chief executive of Harrison Memorial Hospital in Cynthiana, Ky.
 In early March her hospital was the first in the state to treat a COVID-19 patient, she says.

-The hospital immediately quarantined dozens of staff members at the time, and shut down elective procedures.
+The hospital immediately quarantined dozens of staff members at the time and shut down elective procedures.
 Once COVID-19 was confirmed in the community, there was a "horrible fear" among residents of getting infected, Currans says, and that kept people from seeking outpatient care as well.

 "Through March and April and most of May, I was in a complete spiral," Currans says, and by the end of April her hospital was losing millions of dollars.
 To cope with the pandemic, she furloughed staff and turned one wing of the hospital into a "cough clinic" to be used exclusively by patients whose symptoms suggested they might be infected with the coronavirus.